ministryofjustice/moj-frontend/docs/components/notification-badge.md

 The notification badge component shows users that there are items in a service that need their attention.

-It displays the number of items and needs to be attached to a link.
+It displays the number of items, and needs to be added to a link.

 ### When to use